-World Wide Web pages represent you as well as Stetson University, whether published as a department or as an individual.
-This access to and use of the Internet is a privilege and should be treated as such by all users of Stetson University's system.
+Web pages represent you as well as Stetson University, whether published as a department or as an individual.
+This access to and use of the Internet is a privilege and should be treated as such by all users of Stetson University's content management system.

 Because electronic information is volatile and easily reproduced, respect for the work and personal expression of others is critical in computer environments.
-United States copyright and patent laws protect the interests of authors, inventors, and software developers in their products.
-Software license agreements serve to increase compliance with copyright and patent laws and to help insure publishers, authors, and developers of return on their investments.
-It is against federal law and University policy to violate the copyrights or patents of others on or through the Internet.
-Students, faculty, or staff may not use copyrighted or patented material without obtaining written authorization.
-Violations of authorial integrity, plagiarism, invasion of privacy, unauthorized access, and violations of trade secret or copyright laws violate University academic policy.
+United States copyright and patent laws protect the interests of authors, inventors and software developers in their products.
+Software license agreements serve to increase compliance with copyright and patent laws and to help insure publishers, authors and developers of return on their investments.
+It is against federal law and university policy to violate the copyrights or patents of others on or through the Internet.
+Students, faculty or staff may not use copyrighted or patented material without obtaining proper authorization.
+Violations of authorial integrity, plagiarism, invasion of privacy, unauthorized access and violations of trade secret or copyright laws violate university academic policy.

 Freedom of expression, including computerized expression, is a constitutional right afforded to all members of the community.
-Stetson network users should realize that there are services available on the Internet which may be considered offensive.
+Users should realize that there are services available on the Internet which may be considered offensive.
 With this in mind, users must take responsibility for their own navigation of the Internet.
-Stetson requests that web home pages be published in an ethical manner that is consistent with the generally accepted decorum of civic and academic discourse.
+Stetson University requests that home pages be published in an ethical manner consistent with the generally accepted decorum of civic and academic discourse.

-Publishers and browsers of World Wide Web pages must not encourage, collaborate, or tolerate the violation of this code by any other person.
-It is the University's expectation that anyone with knowledge of violations or suspected violations report this information to the Office of Student Judicial Affairs or Information Technology.
+Publishers and browsers of web pages must not encourage, collaborate or tolerate the violation of this code by any other person.
+It is the university's expectation that anyone with knowledge of violations or suspected violations report this information to either the Office of Community Standards or the Office of Information Technology.

 These disciplinary actions may be taken against violators:

-- Temporary suspension of computing privileges and documentation of violation in student's records or employee's personnel file.
+- Temporary suspension of computing privileges and documentation of violation in the student's or employee's permanent file.

-- Permanent removal of computing privileges and violation documented in student's records or employee's personnel file.
+- Permanent removal of computing privileges and violation documented in the student's or the employee's permanent file.

-- Academic probation with the forfeiting of privileges as stated in Stetson University's Student Code of Conduct, Article III, Judicial Policies.
+- Academic probation with the forfeiting of privileges as stated in Stetson University's Code of Community Standards.

-- Academic suspension which includes the termination of enrollment for a specified period of time as stated in Stetson University's Student Code of Conduct, Article III, Judicial Policies.
+- Academic suspension, which includes the termination of enrollment for a specified period of time as stated in Stetson University's Code of Community Standards.

-- Academic expulsion which includes the termination of enrollment for an indefinite period of time as stated in Stetson University's Student Code of Conduct, Article III, Judicial Policies.
+- Academic expulsion, which includes the termination of enrollment for an indefinite period of time as stated in Stetson University's Code of Community Standards.

-Anyone who submits content to the Stetson Law website is expected to comply with all University and College of Law policies, including the following:
+Anyone who submits content to the Stetson University College of Law website is expected to comply with all university and College of Law policies, including the following:

 Violations of the above policies should be reported to the Communications Office.

-Stetson Web authors should work to produce high-quality content by following these best practices:
+Stetson University web authors should work to produce high-quality content by following these best practices: